code-dot-org/code-dot-org/SETUP.md

         `curl -s https://packagecloud.io/install/repositories/github/git-lfs/script.deb.sh | sudo bash`
     1. `apt-get install git-lfs`
     1. Ensure `git-lfs --version` is >= 3.0.
 Git LFS < 3.0 only supports HTTPS, not SSH.
-    1. Run `git lfs install` to install git hooks.
+    1. From your homedir, run: `git lfs install`
+       - This adds a `[filter "lfs"]` section to your `~/.gitconfig`.
+       - Note: the install command must be run while you are **outside** a git repo directory.
+If you run it from inside a git repo, it will instead try to install git hooks in that repo.

 1. Install Node and Nodejs
     1. Install the latest version of [Node Version Manager (nvm)](https://github.com/nvm-sh/nvm)
     1. Running `nvm install` or `nvm use` within the project directory will install and use the version specified in [.nvmrc](.nvmrc)